Simon-leong/DubMaster/report.md

 ### Background generation worker

-The important backend implementation is `GenerationService`.
-When `/generations` receives a request, it creates a job row immediately and starts the real pipeline in a daemon thread:
+The real work happens in `GenerationService`.
+When `/generations` receives a request, it creates a job row immediately and starts the pipeline in a daemon thread:

 ```py
 thread = threading.Thread(